superRaytin/paginationjs/docs/en.md

 2. **Object**

-	an object that contained the array data, meanwhile, you should specify that array via `locator: 'data'`.
+	an object that contained all the data items, meanwhile, you should specify the array via `locator: 'data'`.

 	```
 	{